The 48-Chromosome Bearded

 The dwarf species I. reichenbachii has both diploid and tetraploid forms (the latter often identified as I. balkana), and the tetraploids belong to this family, as does the copiously branched median species I. aphylla.
 These species thus have the potential of extending the fertile family of the TBs and BBs to include smaller medians and even dwarfs.
 I. aphylla is in the background of the black and dark violet TBs from Schreiner and Cook lines.
 I. reichenbachii was used by Paul Cook to produce the intermediate 'Progenitor', which introduced the dominant bicolor pattern into the TBs, resulting in the modern amoenas, variegatas, and neglectas.
 Similarly, Joseph Ghio used I. balkana to breed some subtly colored bitones and bicolors.
 In these cases, bringing the novel color pattern into the TBs was the objective, not breeding smaller tetraploids.

 The latter goal was taken up by Ben Hager, who used I. aphylla to create a line of tetraploid MTBs.
 (Most MTBs are diploid, descendants of the original diploid TBs.)
 He was thus able to bring some of the color patterns of the tetraploids (notably tangerine pink) into the MTB class.
-This work is was carried on by Jim and Vicki Craig, who have produced increasingly lovely tetraploid MTBs, IBs, and BBs, and even two tetraploid SDBs, 'Arrival' and 'Slick Trick'.
+This work was continued by Jim and Vicki Craig, who produced increasingly lovely tetraploid MTBs, IBs, and BBs, and even two tetraploid SDBs, 'Arrival' and 'Slick Trick'.
 The aphylla-based median lines now have established their place among garden irises.

 What more remains to be done, aside from the continual quest for new and improved varieties?
 The main area where I see room for expansion in this family is in its smallest members.
 The potential of I. reichenbachii / I. balkana to produce SDBs or even MDBs that are fully fertile with modern TBs and BBs has not yet been tapped.
 Unfortunately, the known tetraploid forms (such as the clone Balkana Darby) have become very difficult to locate.
 The yellow I. reichenbachii is somewhat more available both as plants and as seed, and some plants may be tetraploid.
 I have made it a priority to find and preserve a tetraploid form of this species.
 (See my notes on I. sp. aff. reichenbachii ex Vardar Gorge, Macedonia.)
 In the meantime, it is possible that crossing the diploid forms - as well as other 24-chromosome diploids such as I. suaveolens (mellita) - with tetraploids might produce a tetraploid seedling or two from an unreduced gamete.